yoasyo25/job-tracker/README.md

 ### Comments

-* When the user visits the page for a specific Job, in addition to information about the job there is a form that allows them to enter a Comment for that Job (e.g. “Spoke to hiring manager, Jacob.
+==== When the user visits the page for a specific Job, in addition to information about the job there is a form that allows them to enter a Comment for that Job (e.g. “Spoke to hiring manager, Jacob.
 Plan to follow up Monday.”).

-* Each comment has content (also created_at and updated_at).
+==== Each comment has content (also created_at and updated_at).

-* When the user submits a new comment, they are redirected back to the page for that specific job and the comment appears on the page.
+==== When the user submits a new comment, they are redirected back to the page for that specific job and the comment appears on the page.

-* The user can leave multiple comments on a job and the most recent comments are shown above older comments (in reverse of the order in which they were created).
+====  The user can leave multiple comments on a job and the most recent comments are shown above older comments (in reverse of the order in which they were created).

 ### Contacts

-* When the user visits the page for a specific Company, in addition to information about the job there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).
+==== When the user visits the page for a specific Company, in addition to information about the job there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).

-* Each Contact has a full name, position, email, and company (which relates to the company you’ve already created).
+==== Each Contact has a full name, position, email, and company (which relates to the company you’ve already created).
 It should be possible for a Company to have more than one Contact, but a Contact only works at one Company.

-* When the user submits a new contact, they are redirected back to the page for that specific company and the contact appears on the page.
+=== When the user submits a new contact, they are redirected back to the page for that specific company and the contact appears on the page.

 ### Analysis

-* The user can visit `/jobs?sort=location` to view a list of the jobs sorted by `city`.
+==== The user can visit `/jobs?sort=location` to view a list of the jobs sorted by `city`.

 * The user can visit `/dashboard` to see
-    * A count of jobs by `level_of_interest`
+  ==== A count of jobs by `level_of_interest`
-    * The top three companies ranked by average level of interest along with their respective average level of interest.
+  (needs accurate ranking) The top three companies ranked by average level of interest along with their respective average level of interest.
-    * A count of jobs by `location` with a link to visit a page with jobs only in that location.
+  === A count of jobs by `location` with a link to visit a page with jobs only in that location.
 The url should be `/jobs?location=Denver`.

-* The user can visit `/jobs?sort=interest` to view a list of the jobs sorted by `level_of_interest`.
+==== The user can visit `/jobs?sort=interest` to view a list of the jobs sorted by `level_of_interest`.

 ## Extensions: